 Assessment & Certification

-The Transition Year Programme is generally offered to a maximum of forty-eight students in the school year.
-The group will stay together as a unit and then join the Fifth Year students of the following year.
+The number of places offered in Transition Year generally depends on school resources.
+The Transition Year group will stay together as a unit and then join the Fifth Year students of the following year.
 Their curriculum will be different from the other Fifth Year group, but their classes will be organised as part of the normal timetable of the school.
 School rules regarding attendance, punctuality, discipline, uniform, etc. will apply to students of the Transition Year as to the rest of the school body.

 Criteria and Procedure for Admission to the Programme